ana-rangel-mattos/ana-rangel-mattos/README.md

 ###

 <p align="left">I'm a React developer passionate by languages, Full-Stack Development and Linux.
-I am studying Software Engineering at Infnet Institute, currently in the 4th semester.</p>
+I'm studying Software Engineering at Infnet Institute, currently in the 4th semester.</p>

 ###